-When you bring home that newborn from the hospital, you soon realize that sleeping like a baby doesn’t mean what most people usually take it to mean.
-Babies need a lot of sleep; however, it takes time before they can sleep through the night.
-The amount of sleep children need changes as they get older.
+When you bring home that newborn from the hospital, you soon realise that “sleeping like a baby” doesn’t mean what most people usually take it to mean.

 Some nursing mothers use a co-sleeping method so that they lose less sleep until the baby begins to sleep through the night.
 By keeping the baby close, they feel secure and aren’t waking up frightened during the night.

 If you are bottle-feeding, you might try taking turns with the feedings with your partner, so both of you get a little more sleep.

 So how much sleep do they need?